nadigerdivya/Interview_Questions/README.md

     -Ans: It built on Pure functions.
 6. Why Redux required?
 When to choose between Redux and other state management system.
 7. What is the role of Reducer?
+8. Is it required to store all data/state into reducer?

 NodeJs
 ----------------